 Open government actions have previously been taken in Finland based on two-year action plans.
 The action plans have been founded on commitments and practical support measures.
 The Open Government Strategy will determine the direction of the work in the long term and the objectives that will be used as the basis of building future action plans.
 The Open Government Strategy will be used to promote stronger trust between citizens and the government.

 The Open Government Strategy and its preparation will contribute to all four OGP initiatives (transparency, citizen participation, accountability and technology & innovation).

-Action Responsibl e parties Schedule Indicators Preparation of Open Government Strategy of Finland The Open Government Strategy will be prepared as MOF 2020 ne Open Government Strategy will be prepared as part of the public administration strategy that is mentioned in the Government Programme of Prime Minister Rinne.
+Action Responsible parties Schedule Indicators Preparation of Open Government Strategy of Finland The Open Government Strategy will be prepared as part of the public administration strategy that is mentioned in the Government Programme of Prime Minister Rinne.
 The Open Government Strategy will constitute one of the chapters of this strategy.
-The Open Government Strategy will be prepared alongside the Action Plan on Democracy Policy.
+The Open Government Strategy will be prepared along-side the Action Plan on Democracy Policy.
+MOF 2020 Strategy ready.
 The strategic work will take into account the changes in the operational environment, which will concern electronic services, communication and exchange of opinions in particular.
 Developing digital connections will, on the one hand, introduce new opportunities for communication, action, participation and influence, but on the other hand they are channels that make it possible to actively erode decision-making processes and trust, with means including the spreading false information, cyber attacks and harassment of system operations.
 As part of the strategic work, it will also be explored how improved strategic observation of civil society in the work of the various ministries could be realised and when the profit goals are monitored and profitability measured.
 As part of the strategic open government activities, support is offered for the preparatory work of the ministries' NGO strategies and their updates.
 NGOs report that ministries with existing strategies have achieved good results.
 The regional rounds mentioned in Commitment 1 are also used for dialogue on the open government strategy.
 The openness training that will be prepared on eOppiva will be used for communications and dialogue on the strategy.
-The Open Government Strategy is also one of the OECD recommendations on open government.
+The Open Government Strategy is also one of the

-Commitment 3 Openness register
+Commitment 3 Transparency register